 Ahh, the 80s.
 Big hair, bold colors, radical cars.
 That’s the inspiration behind this week’s post of 80’s excess with a modern 911 GT3.
-I’ll show you how I made it!
+I’ll show you how I made an automotive 80s background!

 What you’ll need before we start

 - A visit to Pixieden (membership optional)

 - Any car image you’ve taken

 The back wall

 So, after you’ve downloaded your Porsche font and installed it on your machine, you’ll pay a visit to Pixieden, where you can grab the background I used here.
 Some of the effects are free, and some are not, but for $50 bucks a year, it’s a great resource.

 The PSD files from Pixieden are always well organized, and the layers are clearly labeled with what you need to edit, in this case, the copy.
 “PUT YOUR TEXT HERE” is usually what you get, so open up that smart object and replace the NEON with PORSCHE, then change the font.
 Save it, then go back to your main file, and you’ll see the effect updated.

 You can do the same with the GT3 logo, though in this case you’ll have to search for it because I could not find the font.
 Open up the red smart object, replace the copy they have with your logo, and the effects are carried over.